+timing

-timing If set to true, the above variables are updated for every time step.
-When set to false, the engraver stays in the current measure indefinitely.
+If set to #t, the above variables are updated for every time step.
+When set to #f, the above variables keep their current values indefinitely.

-Timing can be changed by setting any of these variables explicitly.
+Timing can be changed by setting any of these variables.
 In the next example, the default 4/4 time signature is printed, but measureLength is set to 5/4.
-At 4/8 through the third measure, the measurePosition is advanced by 1/8 to 5/8, shortening that bar by 1/8.
+At 4/8 through the third measure, the \partial command advances the measure position to leave only 5/8 remaining, which shortens that bar by 1/8.
 The next bar line then falls at 9/8 rather than 5/4.